Which is our favorite way to travel? One of the questions we are often asked after 3 years of travels around the world.

-What we love about traveling by bus?
-We enjoy taking tours on buses that give you the option to hop on and off especially in very big cities.
-This way we If they are very spread out it makes it a better deal to see as much as we can in a limited amount of time, especially fit places that are very distant from each other.
-It also nice for once to just sit back and enjoy the ride, at least till your kids don’t start getting bored…
+What do we love about traveling by bus?
+We enjoy taking tours on buses that give you the option to hop on and off, especially in very big cities.
+This way if they are very spread out it makes it a better deal to see as much as we can in a limited amount of time, especially fit places that are very distant from each other.
+It is also nice for once to just sit back and enjoy the ride, at least till your kids don’t start getting bored…

 What we do not love about traveling by bus?
 For our kids, it is not as fun as going on a plane.
 We know that after a few hours they would get restless and want to move.
 So we try to avoid this situation by avoiding traveling by bus as much as possible.
 Except of course when touring a city.

 Alternative forms of transportation…